pavlekovic/property-pulse-uk/README.md

     (E2 Story 1: As a Data Analyst/Scientist, I want to have clean, validated, and standardised property price dataset — including dates, currency, categories, and location identifiers, so that the data is accurate, consistent, and ready for reliable analysis and visualisation.)
         No tasks left.

-    (E2 Story 2: As a Data Analyst/Scientist, I want to have access to a single dataset with monthly updates merged into the historical dataset and enrich each record with spatial identifiers, so that the dataset remains complete, up-to-date, and ready for geospatial analysis.)
-        Task 2.1:
-        Task 2.2:
-        Task 2.3:

     Done
         Task 1.1: Convert CSV to Parquet for performance Task 1.2: Implement full vs. monthly logic for CSV transform